floto/floto-example/README.md

 ```
 *****************************************************************************************************
 ##Example for an NGINX image
-The configuration of NGINX in floto looks like this:
+The configuration of NGINX in the floto-example looks like this:
 ```javascript
 image("nginx", {
 	build: function() {